CommonAccord/Cmacc-Org/Doc/G/NW-NDA/99/WiP/VSCode.md

 The basic file navigation is also fine, excellent.

-I write this in one pane on the right and have a list of all the other file in the left bar.
+I write this in one pane on the right and have a list of all the other files in the left bar.
 All the other files I've opened are along the top.

 One thing I can't find is a "back" button.
 For example, I've done some editing, think of something that needs to be done to another file, finish that then want to resume with the prior bit of work.